 Creating a Tweet thread is very easy.
 You may use your desktop to access the site or, more conveniently, use your phone with the mobile app.

-To start a thread using your desktop:
+How to make a thread on twitter using your desktop:

 - Open a web browser and log in to your Twitter account.